Contact Us

 OpenAI Evals is an open-source evaluation framework developed by OpenAI to systematically assess the performance of large language models (LLMs).

-It is a a general-purpose evaluation infrastructure that allows users to measure model quality across a wide variety of tasks; from text generation and reasoning to structured output generation like code or SQL.
+It is a general-purpose evaluation infrastructure that allows users to measure model quality across a wide variety of tasks; from text generation and reasoning to structured output generation like code or SQL.

 DeepEval